kevinkassimo/ENGR112Team/Week3 Interviews.md

 ##Below are the initial analysis by Kevin Qian

-My first two interview reveals the following points:
+The interviews reveal the following points:

 1. People living on campus may still have chances living off campus for various reasons (if convenience are satisfied, and based on information I know, there are housing locations even closer to campus compare to that of dorms)
 2. One of the obstacles (Customer Pain) has been lack of referable resources of off-campus housing information (they do not know there are such housing resources mentioned in the first point)
+3. Many people choose off-campus housing over on-campus huosing because they prefer to cook themselves, as the food in campus might not be as good as the food from their own countries.
+In this case, our app could help people find more food of their culture or even do a cuisine match to let people share the food they make.
-3. International students from China generally prefer living with students from the same country and usually prefer to have roommate with similar interest, background, lifestyle, etc. (thus roommate search becomes necessary)
+4. International students from China generally prefer living with students from the same country and usually prefer to have roommate with similar interest, background, lifestyle, etc. (thus roommate search becomes necessary)
-4. Convenience and Safety are two important aspects that would impact choice of house rental
+5. Convenience and Safety are two important aspects that would impact choice of house rental
+6. There're also students who would prefer living on campus with people from other countries, in which case they don't mind much about food and don't need to worry about commute.
+Those people are off our target group.